Amilosz/Microservice-portfolio/README.md

 # Microservice-portfolio

-App for generating programmer portfolio using Github and Joke-official API.
+App is generating programmer portfolio using Github and Joke-official API.

 ## **Endpoints:**